open-mmlab/mmselfsup/docs/en/user_guides/classification.md

 - if you want to change GPU numbers, you could add `GPUS_PER_NODE=4 GPUS=4` at the beginning of the command.
 - `EPOCH` is the epoch number of the ckpt that you want to test

-## Linear Evaluation
+## Linear Evaluation and fine-tuning

-The linear evaluation is one of the most general benchmarks, we integrate several papers' config settings, also including multi-head linear evaluation.
-We write a classification model in our own codebase for the multi-head function, thus, to run linear evaluation, we still use `.sh` script to launch training.
+Linear evaluation and fine-tuning are two of the most general benchmarks.
+We provide config files and scripts to launch the training and testing for Linear Evaluation and Fine-tuning.
 The supported datasets are **ImageNet**, **Places205** and **iNaturalist18**.

 First, make sure you have installed [MIM](https://github.com/open-mmlab/mim), which is also a project of OpenMMLab.